 Symptoms of such diseases may also include fever, arthritis, muscle aches, rash, and lung and heart problems.

-Although Raynaud's phenomenon occurs in most scleroderma patients, most of the time Raynaud's phenomenon by itself is not associated with more serious conditions.
+Although Raynaud's phenomenon occurs in most people with scleroderma, most of the time Raynaud's phenomenon by itself is not associated with more serious conditions.
 Following are other problems that might accompany or cause Raynaud's phenomenon:

 At this time there is no cure for scleroderma, and no treatment to change its course, but outlook varies widely.
-Many patients, even those with systemic scleroderma, can expect a normal lifespan.
+Many people, even those with systemic scleroderma, can expect a normal lifespan.

 The causes of death related to systemic scleroderma also have changed.
 The proportion of deaths from kidney crises has dropped significantly, while the proportion of deaths from pulmonary fibrosis has increased.
 Today, heart and lung complications account for the majority of scleroderma-related deaths.

 The many complications of scleroderma can have a major impact on a person's sense of well-being.
-Patients are greatly concerned about changes in their appearance, particularly those changes caused by tightening of the facial skin.
-Depression has great impact, along with pain, on reducing patients' ability to function socially.
+People are greatly concerned about changes in their appearance, particularly those changes caused by tightening of the facial skin.
+Depression has great impact, along with pain, on reducing a person's ability to function socially.

 Scleroderma treatments vary depending on several variables: